Kanawha County assistance programs.

-Several organizations in Charleston and Kanawha County West Virginia offer aid and assistance to people in need of help.
-Qualified individuals can get grants to help them pay for rent, utilities, food, and even prescription medicine.
-In addition, most of these non-profit organizations can refer people to other government assistance programs.
+Several organizations in Charleston and Kanawha County West Virginia offer financial aid and assistance to people in need of help.
+Qualified individuals can get grants to help them pay for rent, utilities, a mortgage, free food, and even prescription medicine.
+In addition, most of these non-profit organizations, charities and churches can refer people to other government assistance programs.

-Especially in these difficult times, the demand for help is extensive, and it continues to increase.
+The demand for help is extensive, and it continues to increase.
 Many of the people who are now struggling, and asking for support, have never had to do so before.
+They can find free school supplies for their kids, emergency utility bill help, furniture, or even free Christmas toys.
 You should never hesitate to ask for help when times are tough.
 Find information and details on various charities and resources that are available to local residents.

 The Capital Resource Agency, Elk Valley Office, which can be contacted at 304.548.5392, offers several services.
 Applicants can get help to pay for their rent, free food, money for paying heating and utility bills, and even prescription medications.
 While much of the aid is provided from referrals, they do operate some programs on their own.
 Staff work to help the low income gain self-sufficiency and stability.
 Click Capital Resource Agency.